340:25-5-140. Past support

 (3) reviews the case for noncooperation and case closure, when appropriate; and

-(e) When neither party returns the payment affidavits, CSS staff does not calculate arrears or add arrears to the case and enforces current support only from the date the obligation is built.
-CSS staff requests arrears be reserved for further determination by the court.
+(e) When neither party returns the payment affidavits, CSS staff does not calculate or add arrears to the case and enforces current support only from the date the obligation is built.
+CSS staff requests arrears be reserved for further court determination.

 3. (a) When requesting a monthly payment schedule on past support, CSS staff reviews available information that may include the following sources to determine the NCP's ability to pay: